This article was last updated by on

 The best way out for prevention is to keep them out of sight.
 However, accidents can happen.

-Which Part of Rubber Plants is Toxic?
+Which Part of Rubber Plant is Toxic?

 You can find sap inside the plants that helps to transport nutrients and water.
 They are sticky, gooey, and highly elastic.

-The sap inside the leaves and stems (Source: Pexels.com)
+The sap inside the leaves and stems

 Toxic Sap

-Latex is produced from the sap that compromises various components such as sugar, albumin, resin, and enzymes.
+Latex is produced from sap that compromises various components such as sugar, albumin, resin, and enzymes.
 These constituents are not that detrimental.

 However, caoutchouc is what we are looking for as they cause allergic reactions in the skin, mouth, and eyes.
 It is a harmful substance that is toxic.